joshuaafengbai/Interactive-Maze-Solver/README.md

 ![Screenshot 2022-07-03 at 18 06 36](https://user-images.githubusercontent.com/65661697/177050026-075f00db-e071-4097-8ad6-a3073b6fbc87.png)

-This problem can be broken down into 3 major steps
+This problem can be broken down into 4 major steps:

-### 1. Build the maze
+1. Build the maze

-### 2. Traverse the maze
+2. Traverse the maze

-### 3. Interactively Solving the maze
+3. Interactively Solving the maze

-## Improvements to solving algorithm using stacks and queues
+4. Improvements to solving algorithm using stacks and queues

 # Getting Started
 Open a new terminal window or cmd if you are on windows